 - 1. the patient's medical history;

-- the value of each involved tooth in relation to the child's overall development;
+- 2. the value of each involved tooth in relation to the child's overall development;

 - 3. alternatives to pulp treatment; and

 - 4. restorability of the tooth.

-When the infectious process cannot be arrested by the treatment methods included in this section, bony support cannot be regained, inadequate tooth structure remains for an appropriate restoration, or excessive pathologic root resorption exists, extraction should be considered.^{1,6,7}
+When the infectious process cannot be arrested by the treatment methods included in this section, bony support cannot be regained, inadequate tooth structure remains for an appropriate restoration, or excessive pathologic root resorption exists, extraction should be considered. ^{1,6,7} structures.
+8,12 Apexification, reimplantation of avulsions, and placement of prefabricated post and cores are not indicated for primary teeth.
+For endodontic procedures not included in this section, the AAPD supports the Guide to Clinical Endodontics.
+13

-It is recommended that all pulp therapy be performed with rubber-dam isolation to minimize bacterial contamination of the treatment site.
+It is recommended that all pulp therapy be performed with rubber dam isolation to minimize bacterial contamination of the treatment site.

-This guideline is intended to recommend medicaments or procedures for pulp treatment, but the AAPD desires more research in pulp treatment to determine the best clinical choices.
-Pulp therapy evaluation requires periodic clinical and radiographic assessment of the treated tooth and the supporting structures.^{8,12} Apexification, reimplantation of avulsions, and placement of prefabricated post and cores are not indicated for primary teeth.
-For endodontic procedures not included in this section, the AAPD supports the American Association of Endodontists' Guide to Clinical Endodontics.13
+These guidelines are intended to recommend medicaments or procedures for pulp treatment, but the AAPD desires more research in pulp treatment to determine the best clinical choices.
+Pulp therapy evaluation requires periodic clinical and radiographic assessment of the treated tooth and the supporting